sethmlarson/sethmlarson.dev/app/markdown/2026-02-12/automated-public-shaming-of-open-source-maintainers.md

-If the website the agent's GitHub comment links to is any indication, within 4 days of deployment this agent generated a “take-down blog post” intended to publicly shame an open source maintainer for closing a GitHub pull request per the project's own policy on generative AI use.
+If the website the agent's GitHub comment links to is any indication, within 4 days of deployment this agent generated a “take-down blog post” intended to publicly shame an open source maintainer ([who has published their own thoughts on the incident](https://theshamblog.com/an-ai-agent-published-a-hit-piece-on-me/)) for closing a GitHub pull request per the project's own policy on generative AI use.
 In this particular case, the issue was a “Good First Issue”, which are intentionally left unimplemented by maintainers as a potential on-ramp for